vishalbelsare/lambda-RLM/README.md

   <img src="intro.png" alt="Lambda-RLM results figure" width="900" />
 </p>

-Standard LLM inference is constrained by context windows and often relies on implicit, hard-to-predict decomposition strategies. $\lambda$-RLM addresses this by:
+Direct LLM inference and standard RLM inference are constrained by context windows and can rely on hard-to-predict decomposition strategies. $\lambda$-RLM addresses this by:

 - **Planning decomposition ahead of execution** with a deterministic recursive strategy
 - **Expressing inference through functional structure**, with model calls at local steps and symbolic operators for composition
 - **Breaking long inputs into manageable chunks** that fit within the model context window
-- **Combining intermediate results** through structured operators such as `MERGE_COUNTS`, `SEARCH_UNION`, and `SUMMARIZE_REDUCE`
+- **Applying the model only to bounded leaf subproblems and combining intermediate results** through structured operators such as `SPLIT`, `MAP`, `FILTER`, `REDUCE`, `CONCAT` and `CROSS`.

 ---